How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity: Theory

+The proving technique used in Proposition \ref{prop_primal_distributed_1} is different from Theorem \ref{thm_primal_distributed_1}, and the bound is not tight.
+The construction aims to approximate the worst-case data structure for two-block distributed ADMM, where two agents possess the majority of the data with highly similar structures, while the remaining agents hold a minimal amount of data sufficient to ensure that all local objectives still satisfies Assumption \ref{asmp_f}.
+In other words, the data structure that leads to slower convergence effectively mimics a \textit{homogeneous} data structure across the two dominant blocks.

-Lastly, we compare our results with other common optimization method that is also widely used in learning across local data centers, gradient descent method.
-To the contrary, the updating on gradient descent only sums over all the gradients from local centers.
-Hence, data structure does not influence the convergence rate for the first order method, and the convergence rate of the first order method is purely determined by the model matrix conditioning and step-size.
-While distributed ADMM converges for any constant step size, gradient descent method converges only when step-size is within some specific range.
-For least square regression, the convergence rate is given by the spectrum of matrix $M_{GD}=(\BFI-\rho_p\BFX^T\BFX)$, where $\rho_p$ is the step-size.
-We provide the following corollary on comparing the convergence rate between gradient descent and distributed ADMM for least square regression under same choice of step-size.
-From proposition \ref{prop_primal_distributed_2}, the convergence rate of gradient descent method is better than the convergence rate of distributed ADMM for only a specific sweet range of step size.
+Lastly, we compare our results with the baseline case for D-GD.
+While D-ADMM converges for any constant step size, D-GD converges only when step size is within some specific range.
+We provide the following corollary on comparing the convergence rate between D-GD and D-ADMM.
+From proposition \ref{prop_primal_distributed_2}, the convergence rate of D-GD method is better than the convergence rate of D-ADMM for only a specific sweet range of step size.